Does your early literacy time sound like this:

 To lay the groundwork for success, there are a few things that I’ve seen work over and over again:

-Develop an environment where risk taking is admired, and mistakes are accepted as part of learning.
+Develop a growth mindset environment where risk taking is admired, and mistakes are accepted as part of learning.

 This means modeling mistakes for students, and reacting mindfully when mistakes are happening.
-As the teacher, you can set up your own “mistakes” and make a big deal out of them, showing that they are okay.
-Humor is great to use in this process.
+As the teacher, you can set up your own “mistakes” and make a big deal out of them, demonstrating how to move past initial frustration.
+Humor is a great help!

-Teacher: “But did your brain just grown anyway?”
+Teacher: “So did your brain just grown anyway?”

 Teacher: “High five!”